LyonsLab/PhytoOracle/README.md

 ## Acknowledgements

-This project partially built on code initially developed by the [TERRA-REF](https://www.terraref.org/) project and [AgPipeline](https://github.com/AgPipeline/) team.
+This project was partially built on code initially developed by the [TERRA-REF](https://www.terraref.org/) project and [AgPipeline](https://github.com/AgPipeline/) team.
 We thank the University of Arizona Advanced Cyberinfrastrcture Concept class of 2019 for additional work.

 This material based upon work supported by Cyverse & CCTools.
 Cyverse is based upon work supported by the National Science Foundation under Grant Numbers: DBI-0735191, DBI-1265383, DBI-1743442.
 CCTools is based upon work supported by the National Science Foundation under Grant Numbers: CCF-0621434 and CNS-0643229.